shamim0754/Java8/readme.md

 ```
 ### Above Using Lampda expression ###

-Since TemporalAdjuster is function interface(when have only one method),So we can use lampd expression
+Since TemporalAdjuster is functional interface(when have only one method),So we can use Lampdd expression

 ```java
 LocalDate curdate = LocalDate.now();
 LocalDate nextOddDay = curdate.with((Temporal date) -> {